ekeric13/sql-query-optimization-guide/README.md

 As mentioned, indexes are a form of denormalization.
 So the tradeoff here is that for writes you are making multiple writes (to your table but also to all effected indexes).

-Here are some general heursitics to use when deciding what to index.
 I do want to say outside of FKs I generally wait to see if I really need an index by running this query:

 ```sql
 SELECT